Graylog2/documentation/pages/installation/virtual_machine_appliances.rst

 Production readiness
 ====================

-The Graylog appliance is not created to provide a production ready solution.
-It is build to offer a fast and easy way to try the software itself and not wasting time to install Graylog and it components to any kind of server.
+The Graylog appliance is not designed to provide a production ready solution.
+It is built to offer a fast and easy way to try the software itself and not wasting time to install Graylog and it components to any kind of server.

+If you must use an appliance in production, please harden the security of the box before deployment.

+Graylog recommends the following minimum steps be taken

+* Set another password for the default ubuntu user
+* Disable remote password logins in /etc/ssh/sshd_config and deploy proper ssh keys
+* Deploy appliance on a network that is properly isolated and secured against access from unauthorized sources.
+Under no circumstances should the appliance be reachable from the public internet.
+* Add additional RAM to the appliance and raise the java heap!
+* Add additional HDD to the appliance and extend disk space.
+* Add the appliance to your monitoring and metric systems.

-If you want to create your own production ready setup take a look at our :ref:`other installation methods <installing>`.
+If you need to create your own production ready setup take a look at our :ref:`other installation methods <installing>`.